 T: +31 45 5762276

-Renate is appointed as Associate Professor at the Welten Institute (previously known as CELSTEC (Centre for Learning Sciences and Technologies)), Faculty of Psychology and Educational Sciences, Open University of the Netherlands and the department of Complex Genetics, Maastricht University.
+Renate is appointed as Full Professor Biopsychology of Learning at the Welten Institute, Research Centre for Learning, Teaching, and Technologies, Faculty of Psychology and Educational Sciences, Open University of the Netherlands, and Honorary Associate Professor at the department of Complex Genetics, Maastricht University.
 She has an interdisciplinary background in the health sciences, neuropsychology, neurosciences as well as the educational sciences.